The Rise and Fall of Davies-Charlton

 Taking all of these comments into account, the conclusion becomes almost inescapable that the “quiet, studious and gentle man” recalled by Chris Crosby as having a key role in the design program as well as the supervision of the manufacturing operations was none other than Alan Allbon!
 Any other view would imply that there were two individuals (Allbon and Charlton) concurrently sharing exactly the same responsibilities and personal characteristics!
 Moreover, one of them appeared periodically at the company offices, while the other was never seen there at any time.
 It’s really difficult to see how such a situation could have arisen or been sustained.

 Now that we know for sure that Allbon both lived and worked in Barnoldswick during the period of his association with Davies-Charlton, I for one find this argument compelling.
 It’s no discredit to the 82 year old Chris Crosby that her recollections might have become a little blurred well over half a century on - I have the same problem with memories which are far less old than that!!
 However, it does seem to be the case that there has been some transference of identities in this instance.
+Another such example would appear to be Chris's recollection of the identity of Davies' fellow Rolls-Royce employee who laft Rolls-Royce in 1947 to join him.
+It seems almost certain that this was Walter Kendall rather than "Charlton" as recalled by Chris.

 Which unfortunately brings us right back to the original questions which we had for a time believed to have been answered - was there a Charlton; what was his role; and (assuming that he really existed) why did no-one other than Chris Crosby ever actually see him?
 Our new insights set out above force us to go back and review some of the previously-identified possibilities in light of the new information now available.